 - TOEFL or IELTS scores (international students only).
 All international applicants must submit results of either the TOEFL (minimum acceptable score: 79) or the IELTS (minimum acceptable score: 6.5 overall with no individual sub-score below 6.0).

-Please have GRE and TOEFL scores sent to the University at Buffalo using ETS code 2925.
+Please have TOEFL scores sent to the University at Buffalo using ETS code 2925.
 No department code is required.